Invercargill

 The city also offers visitors a variety of accommodation, restaurants and shopping, plus good transport links to other main centres.
 Priority attractions are the Southland Museum and Art Gallery where you can experience the Roaring ’40s exhibition, and the largest public display of tuatara (spiny-backed reptile native to New Zealand) in the world.

-Invercargill is served by various coach/bus operators providing regular daily services from Christchurch, Dunedin and Queenstown and regular air services by Air New Zealand Link from Christchurch, Wellington and Auckland.
+Invercargill is served by various coach and bus operators providing regular daily services from Christchurch, Dunedin, Timaru, Oamaru and Queenstown.
+Regular air services is by Air New Zealand Link from Christchurch, Wellington and Auckland.

-There are no passenger train services from Invercargill to Christchurch, Dunedin, Queenstown, Mt Cook, Timaru and Oamaru.
+There are no passenger train or rail services from Invercargill to Christchurch, Dunedin, Queenstown, Mt Cook, Timaru and Oamaru.